Umuzi-org/ACN-syllabus/content/projects/nodejs/file-io/_index.md

 - The load function should print/consol.log the visitor data. ensure that the visitor data is not returned instead.

 - Edge cases should be catered for.
-We should check that the load function takes in the proper data type.
+We should make sure that the load function takes in the proper data type.

+- Use Mocks and spies when testing this project - since you will be interacting with the file system.